FREQUENTLY ASKED QUESTIONS

 “What would you consider to be the minimum bar of expertise for admittance into the hub?”

-Given the range of organizational needs, contexts and resources, we are looking for a diverse set of experts and don’t want to pre-define a minimum bar.
+Given the range of organizational needs, contexts and resources, we are looking for a diverse set of experts.
 The most important thing for us is to understand what people bring to the table: What supports can they offer?
 What contexts do they thrive in?
 And, in turn, what supports can we offer them?

 “Are there any restrictions on the organizations that can use the hub?
 For example, will non-NewSchools clients/partners be allowed to use it?”

 Absolutely.
 This resource is not limited to certain organization types or to NewSchools partners and grantees.
-This is a resource for the field, and anyone who is thinking hard about taking DEI on is eligible to use the Hub.
+This is a resource for the field, and anyone who is thinking hard about taking on DEI work is eligible to use the Hub.

 “Will buyers be allowed to identify and select one vendor in the hub that meets their needs and begin working with them, or will buyers be required to go through the mini-RFP process?”